What is the purpose of this document?

 Which third-party service providers process my personal information?

-"Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group.
-The following third-party service providers process personal information about you for the following purposes: storage of your information, communicating with you, processing your communications and requests.
+"Third parties" includes third-party service providers (including contractors and designated agents) and other entities involved with our service.
+The third-party service providers process personal information about you for the following purposes: storage of your information, communicating with you, processing your communications and requests.

 How secure is my information with third-party service providers and other entities in our group?